danish981/learning-vue3/README.md

 <!-- comments in the code make our code read better and understand better -->

+### What I think should be added in the application
+- when the todo is marked completed (strike through), don't show the pencil icon
+-

 ### What I'm doing ?
 - when we have an invalid todo, we will have a dynamic class attached to the input element